-You do not have to sign up to the website to submit your data, but we ask that you provide an email address so our scientists can contact you if we have questions about your record.
+You do not have to sign up to the website to submit your data, but doing so will allow expert identifiers to provide you with feedback on your records.

 If you have any concerns or questions about participating in this survey please contact [email protected]